www.gisti.org/asylum-in-france

 House arrest or administrative detention

 If your asylum request is rejected by the Ofpra, you may appeal this decision before the National court of asylum law (CNDA).
-The appeal must be submitted within 1 month starting from the date of the reception of the Ofpra decision.
+You can also appeal if Ofpra has granted you subsidiary protection and you believe that you should have been granted refugee status.
+You will not lose your subsidiary protection.

 A. The request for legal aid